Separating polynomial $\chi$-boundedness from $\chi$-boundedness: Abstract

 \section{Abstract}

-Extending the idea from the recent paper by Carbonero, Hompe, Moore, and Spirkl, for every function $f\colon\setN\to\setN$ we construct a $\chi$-bounded hereditary class of graphs $\calC$ with the property that for every integer $n\ge 2$ there is a graph in $\calC$ with clique number at most $n$ and chromatic number at least $f(n)$.
-In particular, this proves that there are hereditary classes of graphs that are $\chi$-bounded but not polynomially $\chi$-bounded.
+Extending the idea from the recent paper by Carbonero, Hompe, Moore, and Spirkl, for every function $f\colon\setN\to\setN\cup\set{\infty}$ with $f(1)=1$ and $f(n)\geq\binom{3n+1}{3}$, we construct a hereditary class of graphs $\calG$ such that the maximum chromatic number of a graph in $\calG$ with clique number $n$ is equal to $f(n)$ for every $n\in\setN$.
+In particular, we prove that there exist hereditary classes of graphs that are $\chi$-bounded but not polynomially $\chi$-bounded.